Energy in Victoria: History

 VENCorp was established in 1997.
-In 1994, the Kennett Government privatised the distribution, retail and transmission companies, along with the State Electricity Commission of Victoria, Victoria's main electricity utility.
+In 1994, the Kennett government privatised the distribution, retail and transmission companies, along with the State Electricity Commission of Victoria, Victoria's main electricity utility.
 The G&FC was wound up in June 1995.
 Gascor acted as a gas wholesaler, purchasing gas from Esso/BHP-Billiton and on-selling it to private sector gas retailers Origin Energy, AGL and TXU.
 In March 1999, Envestra (now Australian Gas Networks) acquired part of the former Corporation's distribution network.

 Until 1 October 2002, each retailer supplied gas in a defined geographical area, and from that date the gas market in Victoria was opened to new gas retailers and full retail contestability for gas customers was introduced, enabling gas retailers to seek customers state-wide.
 At that time, there were three retailers, which continued to be the major retailers.
 Full retail price deregulation occurred in 2009.
 Victoria Electricity (later Lumo Energy) applied for and obtained a gas retailing licence in December 2004 and commenced gas retailing in early 2005.

 In 2005, TXU sold its Australian assets to Singapore Power, which retained the distribution businesses (electricity and natural gas distribution networks) in Victoria, and onsold the remainder.
 Singapore Power then floated 49% of the business as SP Ausnet, retaining 51%.
 In May 2013, Singapore Power sold 19.9% of its 51% stake in the business to State Grid Corporation of China.
 SP AusNet changed its name to AusNet Services in August 2014.
 In September 2014, Hong Kong-based Cheung Kong Group bought all the shares in Envestra, including APA's 33.4% stake, while APA retained the operation and management of Envestra's assets until 2027.
 In October 2014 Envestra's name was changed to Australian Gas Networks Limited.

 In September 1998, the Esso Longford gas explosion took place in which two workers died and eight were injured, and resulted in gas supplies in the state being severely affected for two weeks.

 Additional gas reserves were discovered in the Otway Basin offshore from the Otway Ranges in recent years.
 BHP discovered the Minerva gas field 1993, with production commencing in 2004.
 The Santos Limited operated Casino field was discovered in 2002, and started production in 2006.
-In 2002 Woodside Petroleum prepared to develop their Geographe and Thylacine gas fields.
+In 2002 Woodside Energy prepared to develop their Geographe and Thylacine gas fields.
 These newer gas fields use undersea wellheads connected to the shore and production facilities with pipelines, minimising the visual impact on the coastline.